c-valeria-mj/techBasics1-finalProject-valeriamj/Documentation.md

 When I set out to make this game I thought I would be able to figure out how to let the player save the game as well as manage their inventory from their house.
 In the latest version of the game neither of these are possible so it made no sense to have the house at all.
+The game is also realatively short and much less complex than the original idea which kind of negates the need for saving your game.

 > Certain features that I originally wanted to be a part of the game sadly did not make it to the latest version of the game.